Sharp bounds and testability of a Roy model of STEM major choices: Binary outcome Roy model

-First, it is important to emphasize, that given the Roy selection mechanism that imposes $D=1$ when $Y_1>Y_0$ and $D=0$ when $Y_1<Y_0$, a selection shifter $Z$ can only affect the model in case of ties $Y_1=Y_0$.
-As a result, $Y$ is independent of $Z$, but $(Y,D)$ is not jointly independent of $Z$, so that the bounds in Theorem~\ref{thm:sharp} can be sharpened using variation in $\mathbb P(Y=1,D=1\vert Z)$ and in $\mathbb P(Y=1,D=0\vert Z)$.
-We state the sharpened bounds as corollaries of Theorem~\ref{thm:sharp}, although, strictly speaking, Theorem~\ref{thm:sharp} is the special case of Corollary~\ref{cor:Royz1} when $Z$ is constant.
-Recall that the support Supp$(Z)$ of a random vector $Z$ is the set of points, whose neighbourhoods all have positive probability.
+First, it is important to emphasize, that, unlike the generalized Roy model used in the contributions cited in the previous paragraph, the pure Roy selection mechanism imposes $D=1$ when $Y_1>Y_0$ and $D=0$ when $Y_1<Y_0$.
+Hence, a selection shifter $Z$ satisfying Assumption~\ref{ass:IV} can only affect the model in case of ties $Y_1=Y_0$.
+The model is lexicographic, in the sense that agents care only about outcomes when choosing their sector of activity, unless the outcomes are equal in the two sectors, at which point other considerations guide their decision.
+As a result, $Y$ is independent of $Z$, but $(Y,D)$ is not jointly independent of $Z$, so that the bounds in Proposition~\ref{prop:sharp} can be sharpened using variation in $\mathbb P(Y=1,D=1\vert Z)$ and in $\mathbb P(Y=1,D=0\vert Z)$.
+Taking the expressions in (\ref{eq:sharp}) conditionally on $Z$ and using Assumption~\ref{ass:IV} to remove conditioning in the left-hand sides yields the bounds {

-\begin{corollary} The following equality and inequalities provide a set of sharp bounds for the joint distribution of potential outcomes $(Y_0,Y_1)$ in the binary Roy model (Definition~\ref{def:bin}) and the alternative binary Roy model (Definition~\ref{def:alt}) in the absence of sector specific covariates.

-for almost all $z$ in Supp$(Z)$. \end{corollary} The sharpened bounds are proven to be sharp in the Appendix and illustrated in Figure~\ref{fig:2simplex}.
-In order to state the sharpened bounds for probabilities of success in each sector and expected sector difference, we need additional notation. \begin{assumption} The following expressions are well defined.